Minnesota Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Mahnomen County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Mahnomen County that you need to transfer you would only need to order our forms once for all of your properties in Mahnomen County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Mahnomen County you only need to order once.

 Minnesota's transfer on death deeds are governed by Minn.
 Stat.
 507.071.